Balancing our masculine and feminine energies for joy, power, and peace

 Many of us bounce back and forth between those polar extremes, obsessively over-working and then vegging out in our favorite way, maybe binge-watching a show with a spoon in one hand and a pint of ice cream in the other.
 We push too hard in the hyper-masculine, then zone out in the hyper-feminine.
 Then we panic, flood ourselves with guilt and remorse, and rush back to work.
 Or we languish in despair.
 This cycle exhausts us and minimizes our joy, inspiration, and effectiveness.
 We lose our internal sense of what would be healthy and reviving.

 Instead of allowing our less-than-whole, obsessive, fear-induced tendencies to drive us, what we most need is to allow ourselves to be held by the healthy masculine aspects — the structured, purposeful, courageous waxing moon — in order to teach us how to surrender and relax into the healthy feminine waning moon.

 In the same way, when people — no matter their gender — authentically honor the moon's waning aspects (the nurturing, reflective, gentle feminine), then there’s no need to lapse back into the abyss of the obsessive, harsh, controlling and uber-independent hyper-masculine.

 You'll see below an attachment of the first graphic I've created to show visually the extremes (in darker colors along the outer edges) and the healthy harmonies set against the paler colors, closer to the center.
 The center column represents the resulting optimal harmonizing of yin/yang or masculine/feminine energies.

-Please, Dear Wild Women, let me know how this hits you.
-I’m working on an on-line course on this material to debut this fall and would love your perspective and suggestions.
+Please, Dear Women, would you let me know how this hits you?
+I’m working on a live talk and on-line course dealing with this material to debut this year... and I would love your perspective and suggestions.